ringcentral/ringcentral-embeddable/docs/integration/upcoming-meetings.md

-## Show upcoming meeting list in RingCentral Video page
+# Show upcoming meeting list in RingCentral Video page

-**Notice**: only work on RingCentral Video meeting service.
+!!! info "This only works on RingCentral Video meeting service."

 First you need to pass `meetingUpcomingPath` when you register meeting invite service.